jackwilkinson255/cat-tracker/README.md

 This data is sent from the Arduino to a Raspberry Pi via serial connection.

 ### Transform:
-The Raspberry Pi (running main.py) receives the status of the motion sensors.
+The Raspberry Pi (running main.py) [a relative link](main.py) receives the status of the motion sensors.
 Knowing the order in which these motion sensors were triggered, we can detect if the is "inside" or "outside".
 We add a small delay to allow the cat to get through its flap before detecting a false reading.